 No two couples are identical, but sexting invariably affects how secure you feel in your relationship.
 Some people might forgive the situation and decide to give their partner another chance to rebuild trust.
 Others consider this a non-negotiable boundary and end the relationship.

-Here are five ways that an online affair can impact your relationship:
+Here are some ways that an online affair can impact your relationship:

 - Lack of trust: Sexting often betrays trust, and you may be suspicious of your partner’s motives moving forward and feel more insecure.

-- Resentment: You may feel resentful towards your partner for being intimate with someone else.
+- Resentment: You may feel resentment in marriage or towards your partner for being intimate with someone else.
 You might also resent the other person for engaging in the affair.

-- Relationship OCD: After discovering sexting, you might find yourself experiencing intrusive thoughts or urges about the relationship.
+- Relationship OCD: After discovering sexting, you might find yourself experiencing intrusive thoughts or urges about the relationship which may or may not lead to relationship OCD.
 For example, you might continuously question if you’re in the right relationship or if you ever really loved your partner in the first place.2

 - Relationship Anxiety: You may feel particularly anxious about your relationship moving forward.
 As a result, you might continue questioning your partner’s motives, avoid expressing your needs, and worry excessively about the relationship.